tech · 25 Feb 2022

 Room stores its SQLite file in an inner data catalog of an app.
 So, no other application can access it, including a user, if the smartphone isn’t rooted.
 This is a good thing for common use cases.
 If you need an extra security layer, you can use SQLCipher to encrypt your database.
 You can use SQLCipher directly with Room.

-SQLCipher is an SQLite extension that allows using 256-bit encryption of SQLite databases.
+SQLCipher is an SQLite extension that allows the use of 256-bit encryption of SQLite databases.
 You can use the SQLCipher namespace instead of SQLite API interfaces for objects with similar names to facilitate migration.

 Speed